 YOU ARE EXPLORING

-The Division of Neonatal-Perinatal Medicine at Indiana University School of Medicine is one of the leading neonatology programs in the United States, providing neonatology faculty for seven clinical sites in central Indiana, including the Level III neonatal intensive care unit at Riley Hospital for Children at IU Health in Indianapolis.
+The Division of Neonatal-Perinatal Medicine at Indiana University School of Medicine is one of the leading neonatology programs in the United States, providing neonatology faculty for seven clinical sites in central Indiana, including the Level IV neonatal intensive care unit at Riley Hospital for Children at IU Health in Indianapolis.

 Neonatal-Perinatal services at Riley Hospital for Children has been ranked #4 in the nation by Parent’s Magazine for Neonatal-Perinatal care and ranked 14th in the nation by US News and World Report for top hospitals by specialty.
 This team of specialty pediatricians cares for more than 3,000 patients each year.